Instructor: Roger Kleinpeter

 These courses also encourage students to view themselves as creative beings, to appreciate creativity in others and to regard creativity as an essential component in all areas of human endeavor.
 In these courses, students develop and value perseverance and a tolerance for ambiguity.
 Students are challenged to appreciate aesthetic forms, to use their imaginations and to develop the skills and attitudes that allow creativity to flourish: independence and nonconformity, the ability to organize and reorganize information and the confidence to think in new ways.

-This course emphasizes the skills of critical thinking and creativity while working with information technology
+Creative Thought courses emphasize the skills of critical thinking, reading, writing, listening and speaking, and working with information technology

 1. Learn about how the web works.